trigger/trigger/docs/development.rst

 There are several ways to get involved with Trigger:

-* **Use Trigger and send us feedback!** This is the best and easiest to improve the project -- let us know how you currently use Trigger and how you want to use it.
+* **Use Trigger and send us feedback!** This is the best and easiest way to improve the project -- let us know how you currently use Trigger and how you want to use it.
 (Please search the `ticket tracker
   <https://github.com/trigger/trigger/issues>`_ first, though, when submitting
   feature ideas.)
 * **Report bugs.** If you use Trigger and think you've found a bug, check on